 As for the critical elements that were identified by the Kobe TQM assessment, all components were entered into the GLM model.
-Except housing and relation to government categories, the five other components turned out to show significant main effects on life recovery.
+All of the seven critical components turned out to show significant main effects on life recovery.
 The effects of critical elements on life recovery are described in the following paragraphs.